Obama speaking passionately in front of the US flag.

 A sad but true cartoon titled “America the ballistic.”

 American citizens, specifically the older generation, believe that they need a gun to keep them safe.
 Keep safe from who?
 ISIS?
 What good comes of having a gun in your house?
-The older generation who believe that owning a gun will keep them safe are stupid.
 They must be able to see that guns do more harm than good.
 When any President tries to move forward with gun control, gun sales go through the roof.
 The gun owners believe that said President (Bill Clinton & Obama are good examples) are personally attacking them and their right to own a gun.
 If gun owners in America lived elsewhere, they would find it extremely difficult to buy a gun.
 Most of the older generation in America who own guns wouldn’t even qualify for a gun in the UK.
 Do you want to know why they wouldn’t qualify for one?
 Because they don’t need a gun.

 The removal of the Second Amendment will take a long time to come about; I accept that the day may never arrive in my lifetime.
 I look on with great sadness as the American society rips itself to shreds through gun violence, as do many people from across the globe.
 Until gun control is severely tightened in the US and the Second Amendment is revoked, there will continue to be a vast amount of pain and suffering caused by guns.